MartinBraquet/squadro/README.md

 ## Installation

-The package works on any major OS (Linux, Windows and MacOS).
+The package works on any major OS (Linux, Windows and MacOS) and with Python >= 3.11.

 > [!TIP]
 > If you have no intent to use a GPU, run this beforehand to install only the CPU version of the `pytorch` library (much lighter, and hence much faster to install):